DCC-EX/dcc-ex.github.io/docs/reference/hardware/servo-module.rst

     :depth: 1
     :local:

-To connect a servo module to DCC++EX, you first need to get a module, based on the PCA9685 chip.
+To connect a servo module to |EX-CS|, you first need to get a module, based on the PCA9685 chip.

 .. image:: /_static/images/i2c/pca9685.jpg
    :alt: PCA9685 Servo Module